Birkeland current

-A Birkeland current (also known as field-aligned current) is a set of electrical currents that flow along geomagnetic field lines connecting the Earth's magnetosphere to the Earth's high latitude ionosphere.
-In the Earth's magnetosphere, the currents are driven by the solar wind and interplanetary magnetic field and by bulk motions of plasma through the magnetosphere (convection indirectly driven by the interplanetary environment).
+A Birkeland current (also known as field-aligned current, FAC) is a set of electrical currents that flow along geomagnetic field lines connecting the Earth's magnetosphere to the Earth's high latitude ionosphere.
+In the Earth's magnetosphere, the currents are driven by the solar wind and interplanetary magnetic field (IMF) and by bulk motions of plasma through the magnetosphere (convection indirectly driven by the interplanetary environment).
 The strength of the Birkeland currents changes with activity in the magnetosphere (e.g. during substorms).
 Small scale variations in the upward current sheets (downward flowing electrons) accelerate magnetospheric electrons which, when they reach the upper atmosphere, create the Auroras Borealis and Australis.

 In the high latitude ionosphere (or auroral zones), the Birkeland currents close through the region of the auroral electrojet, which flows perpendicular to the local magnetic field in the ionosphere.
 The Birkeland currents occur in two pairs of field-aligned current sheets.
 One pair extends from noon through the dusk sector to the midnight sector.
 The other pair extends from noon through the dawn sector to the midnight sector.
 The sheet on the high latitude side of the auroral zone is referred to as the Region 1 current sheet and the sheet on the low latitude side is referred to as the Region 2 current sheet.
+Together with the (partial) ring current, Region 1 and Region 2 currents form the convection circuit, which is associated with the Dungey cycle.
+On the day-side, around noon, another type of FAC can be found: Region 0 currents, going into and out of the ionospheric polar cap, the direction of which is decided by the direction of the IMF.